input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 ### 1. Install Partner Chains dependencies

-To run the Partner Chains stack, several dependencies need to be installed on a `cardano-node`.
+To run the partner chains stack, several dependencies need to be installed on the same machine as the Cardano node.

 Ogmios and DB Sync are essential to enable registration communication with the main chain (Cardano).
 Ogmios is used for submitting transactions to Cardano, and DB Sync is for observation of main chain state.

+---
+**NOTE**

+Consult the Compatibility matrix on the releases page for dependency version compatibility for a particular release.
+These change with each [release](https://github.com/input-output-hk/partner-chains/releases).

+---

-### 1.1 Cardano node v10.1.4
+### 1.1 Cardano node

 Cardano node is required to start a partner chain.
 The installation of `cardano-node` is out of the scope of this guide.
 Refer to our [Cardano course handbook](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.